 If a student lives in Broadclyst they may wish to go home at lunchtimes.
-If a parent/ carer wishes his/her child to go home for lunch, a pro forma is issued by the child's Head of Year office, completed by the parent/carer and returned to the Head of Year office.
+If a parent/ carer wishes his/her child to go home for lunch, a pro forma is issued by Students Services office, completed by the parent/carer and returned to Student Services.
 A pass will then be provided for the parent's/carer's signature.
 Passes are renewed annually.
 Parents/carers must take full responsibility for their child(ren) once they leave the College premises.
 A pass will not be issued to any other student outside of the Broadclyst area.